shzlw/poli/docs/report.md

 # Report

-Reports are built with components in Poleo that provide insights from the data through self-defined filtering options and visual representations.
+Reports are built with components in Poli that provide insights from the data through self-defined filtering options and visual representations.

 ## Style customization